Apple Letters Tracing for Preschoolers

 Teaching Letter Formation

-Preschoolers must learn proper letter formation and proper pencil grip because it doesn’t come naturally to all children.
-Also when children don’t develop this skill properly, they find writing most difficult and stressful.
+Preschoolers must learn proper letter formation and pencil grip because these skills don’t come naturally to all children.
+Also, when children don’t develop these skills properly, they find writing most difficult and stressful.

 It is easier to start introducing how to trace the letters beginning with the letters in the child’s name since they normally identify the letters of their name first.
-After they know those letters then it’s time to introduce letters with straight lines first because they are the easiest to learn, and finally the rest of the letters.
+After they know those letters, it’s time to introduce letters with straight lines first because they are the easiest to learn, and then the rest of the letters.

 Apple Letters Tracing Activities

-These activities are very easy to put together, and you will need a handful of materials which are:
+These activities are easy to put together, and you will need a handful of materials, which are:

 How to Set It Up

-This printable offers you one page for each of the letters.
-If you want to use the activities for one-time use, you only need to print the selected page on regular printer paper.
-If you’re going to use the pages multiple times, print them out in white cardstock and laminate them, or place them in dry-erase pockets.
+This printable offers one page for each of the letters.
+If you want to use the activities once, you only need to print the selected page on regular printer paper.
+If you’re going to use the pages multiple times, print them out on white cardstock, laminate them, or place them in dry-erase pockets.

 Place the pages in your writing center and offer your preschoolers a variety of writing utensils.
-That way your children will enjoy learning the letters of the alphabet, and will also keep them engaged and interested.
+That way, your children will enjoy learning the letters of the alphabet, which will keep them engaged and interested.

 Extension Activities

-• Use these activities to help your preschoolers work on their letter discrimination.
-Since each uppercase and lowercase letter are featured on separate pages, you can ask your preschoolers to match the pages with corresponding upper and lowercase letters.
+- Use these activities to help your preschoolers work on letter discrimination.
+Since each uppercase and lowercase letter is featured on separate pages, you can ask your preschoolers to match the pages with corresponding uppercase and lowercase letters.

 Books About Apples